 Press coverage for Net Zero real estate

-The general rhetoric and press coverage on low carbon and net zero in property has grown significantly in the last few years.
+The general rhetoric and press coverage on low carbon and net zero in commercial property has grown significantly in the last few years.
 Particularly in the last few months.
 However, targets remain for organisations (with the possible exception of CRC and MEES, both of which had limited genuine impact).

 Now for the first time, we have a real target – Net Zero Carbon by 2050.

 Whilst there is an argument to say 2050 is too long, it is the first time we have something concrete to work to – and we have to start somewhere.